-- 1. A property called com.rti.serv.secure.license\string.
-The value for this property can be set to the content of a license file.
-(This may be necessary if a file system is not supported on your platform.) - 2.
-A property called dds.license.license\string.
-(Only if you have a license-managed, or "lm," version of Connext DDS Professional.)
+- 1. A property called com.rti.serv.secure.license_string.
+(Only if you have an evaluation ("eval") or "lm" version of Connext.) - 2.
+A property called dds.license_license_string.
+(Only if you have an evaluation ("eval") or "lm" version of Connext.)

-The above two license\string properties can be set to the content of a license file.
+The above two license_string properties can be set to the content of a license file.
 (This may be necessary if a file system is not supported on your platform.)
 You can set the property either in source code or in an XML file.

 If the content of the license file is in XML, special characters for XML need to be escaped in the license string.
-Special characters include: quotation marks (") (replace with "), apostrophes (') (replace with '), greater-than (>) (replace with >), less-than (<) (replace with &lt;), and ampersands (&) (replace with &amp;).
+Special characters include: quotation marks (") (replace with "), apostrophes (') (replace with '), greater-than (>) (replace with >), less-than (<) (replace with <), and ampersands (&) (replace with &).